kesterb/kesterb.github.io/_posts/recipes/2019-02-10-beef-bourguignon-stew.md

 This is a seriously tasty upgrade to traditional beef stew.
 The addition of bacon and red wine really take this stew to the next level.
-I'm making this in a 6 quart pressure cooker, so you may need to scale this accordingly.
+I'm making this in a 6 quart pressure cooker so you may need to scale this accordingly.

 [![Beef Bourguignon stew in a bowl][Stew]](/images/2019-02-10-beef_bourguignon.jpg)